bekk/bekk-christmas/post/ml/reinforcement-learning.md

 ---
 Machine learning is often divided into three categories: supervised learning, unsupervised learning, and reinforcement learning.

-Agents are left to fend for themselves in environments with unknown dynamics, and must learn how to behave by observing how the environment changes as a result of previous states and actions taken.
+In reinforcement learning, agents are left to fend for themselves in environments with unknown dynamics, and must learn how to behave by observing how the environment changes as a result of previous states and actions taken.
 To be able to distinguish between good or bad behaviour, the agent receives rewards and punishments based on the state of the environment, and its actions.

-A policy dictates the behaviour of an agent, and is often denoted by $\pi$
+A policy, often denoted by $\pi$, dictates the behaviour of an agent.
 The ultimate goal in reinforcement learning is for the agent to learn a policy which will maximize some objective function, often the total reward gained.

 During training, the agent interacts with the environment, and subsequently updates its policy based on the interaction.